lyoko90210/Challenge-3/README.md

 - Upon opening the application, you will be able to view the payroll data for all employees.
 - Use the provided interface to manage employee records, update payroll information, and perform other necessary tasks.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/your-feature-name`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature-name`).
-5. Create a new Pull Request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and distribute the code as per the terms of the license.